abuseofnotation/category-theory-illustrated/01_set/text.md

 ![Function with a singleton set](function_singleton.svg)

-Question: Is this really the only way to connect *any* set to a singleton set in a valid way?
+**Question:** Is this really the only way to connect *any* set to a singleton set in a valid way?

-Question: Again, what about the other way around?
+**Question:** Again, what about the other way around?

-Sets, Functions and Numerical Operation
+Sets and Functions
 ===

+Many things can be expressed as sets and functions, let's examine some of them.

+Sets and Functions in Numbers
+---

 All mathematical operations can be expressed as functions, acting on the set of numbers.
 Actually there are several such sets, such the set of positive whole numbers, (also called "natural" numbers), **N := {1, 2, 3... ∞}**, the set of both positive and negative whole numbers **Z := {-∞... -3 -2, -1, 0, 1, 2, 3... ∞}**.
 And the set of "Real" numbers which include all numbers that I know of.